daveism/ncgis-talk-2017-resources/github.md

 # Step 2: Share the map

-WNC Fires 2016 should now be listed in your [content](http://www.arcgis.com/home/content.html) section
+WNC Fires 2016 should now be listed in your [content](http://www.arcgis.com/home/content.html) section of ArcGIS Online.

-Open the web map in ArcGIS Online using via a map viewer
+Open the web map in ArcGIS Online using a map viewer

 Find te share map button.
 It says share map.